kmcgurk/kmcgurk/README.md

 ### Hello world

-I'm, Kathryn, a cardiovascular geneticist focusing now on bioinformatics at Imperial College London, UK.
+I'm Kathryn, a cardiovascular geneticist focusing now on bioinformatics at Imperial College London, UK.

 I am scientifically curious and there is so much more to learn!
 Particularly in genetics and heart disease.